oksusoo1/fireflutter/README.md

     Then, the user `A` have had chat with user B and C.
     Note that, `room info doc` is also handled by the `ChatMessageModel`.

-# Find Friend
+# FriendMap

 - Idea\
   When someone is seeking someone and both of them are stranger of the place, how would they find each other?
 Some country may use road name as land marks while some country has no names on roads, instead, they use building names as land marks.
 But both of them are foreginers and they don't know the country's language.
+  If there is a map which display two markers of each user's position, it would be a big help.

-  `Fiend Friend` feature shares both of user's geo locations and the app can display markers on the map.
-So, they can find each other easily.
+  `FriendMap` feature provides a functionality to find a friend on map.
+It shares both of user's geo locations and the app can display markers on the map and updates the markers on every move.

+## FriendMap installation

+- Follow the installation instructions in [google_maps_flutter](https://pub.dev/packages/google_maps_flutter) package.
+  - `Hybrid Composition` could be an option.

+- Follow the installation instructions in [geocoding](https://pub.dev/packages/geocoding) package.

+- Follow the installation in [geolocator](https://pub.dev/packages/geolocator) package.